pyabb/inventory-laravel-8/README.md

 * Unnecessary JavaScript files have been removed to optimize the codebase.
 * Laravel Sail has been added for a more consistent development environment.
 * Database migrations and seeders are now used for both development and production environments, with specific seeders for each environment.
+* In resources/js/bootstrap.js, the project attempts to import 'bootstrap', 'popper.js', and 'jquery', but these dependencies are not installed in node_modules.
+This doesn't cause build failures but will be removed in Laravel 10.

 ## Installation